 Sexually transmitted infections and behavior change

-At the end of the first year, the number of partners in the last three months continued unchanged with 10 in the first group, and reduced in the second group, but without significant difference.
+At the end of the first year, the number of partners in the last three months remained unchanged with 10 in the first group, and reduced in the second group, but without a significant difference.
 The number of sexual partners with whom there was no condom use remained unchanged at an average of 2-3.